Chartering a private jet in an eco-friendly way

-Chartering a private jet can create a bigger carbon footprint – but there is a way to use private jets and remain more eco-friendly!
+Chartering a private jet can create a bigger carbon footprint – but there is a way to use private jets and remain eco-friendly.

 It’s no secret that private jets are worse for the environment than commercial flights.
 Usually, your private jet will be smaller than a commercial jet, which means that overall it emits fewer greenhouse gases.

-But, because there are far fewer passengers on-board, each person has a higher individual carbon footprint.
+But, because there are much fewer passengers on-board, in the private aviation industry, each person has a higher individual carbon footprint.

 This should be a familiar concept for travelers around the world.
 But it’s widely accepted that we can’t always use the most eco-friendly mode of transport.
 For example, the United States has an excellent public transportation system.
 This includes high-speed rail options such as Amtrak’s Acela Express, and the Keystone Service.
 Plus, there are more than a dozen rapid transit systems including the New York City Subway and Washington Metro.